-The Triangle TDM Program provides funding opportunities for alternatives to automobile use.
+The Triangle TDM Program is an annual grant that provides funding for activities that encourage behavioral transportation changes.
 Staff should allocate time to understand these opportunities and align them to community desires for a variety of public transit options.
 A variety of public transit options may help extend service hours while managing concerns of empty buses.
 C Support adoption of electric vehicles by requiring EV charging stations, infrastructure, and reserved spaces at popular destinations and expanding charging options outdoors and at rental properties.